Hwaa: Reception

 Benedetta Geddo of Teen Vogue praised the group's music video and stated, "The meaning of the song is reflected back beautifully in the cinematic and grandiose music video, which has by now become an IDLE staple.
 Members Soyeon, Miyeon, Minnie, Soojin, Yuqi, and Shuhua move through sets that are cold and desolate before morphing into fiery triumphs of red and vibrant colour — their styling also complements the sets, calling back to traditional dresses and accessories from East Asia."
-Portal Poplines Caian Nunes noted that the music video uses "mix elements of nature with futuristic structures", and moved by "the richness of details in each setting, [...] as well as in the costumes."
+Portal Popline's Caian Nunes noted that the music video uses "mix elements of nature with futuristic structures", and moved by "the richness of details in each setting, [...] as well as in the costumes."
 Nattamon Khom Loi from The Standard Pop wrote that "Combined with deep music In-ear lyrics with the sequence of images and the colour tones in the music video, it represents the passing of the drought to bloom very well."
 Riddhi Chakraborty of Rolling Stone India connected the music video with "Oh My God" and cited the video "moves from cold blues and whites to fiery red as the members embrace their own strength and ability to move past the trials of life."